SvenEwald/xmlbeam/README.md

  * <<Glue code free framework>>

-   You don't need to write more than the declaration of a projection, not even a class.
+   You don't need to write more than the declaration of a projection, not even a Java class.
    But you get a statically typed Java API with real Java objects that can even be serialized.

  * <<Declarative document origins>>